-- The composition, the procedure and the criteria for the formation of the advisory committee (to whom the doctoral student submits the research proposal) are determined. - The composition, the procedure and the criteria for the formation of the examining committee (to whom the doctoral student defends his/her dissertation), are determined. - The duties of the supervisor-chairperson and the other members of the advisory committee towards the student are determined and include: - regular meetings

-- reports per semester and feedback from supervisors - support for writing research papers - o participation in conferences - The number of doctoral students that each chairperson supervises at the same time are determined.
+- The composition, the procedure and the criteria for the formation of the advisory committee (to whom the doctoral student submits the research proposal) are determined. - The composition, the procedure and the criteria for the formation of the examining committee (to whom the doctoral student defends his/her dissertation), are determined. - The duties of the supervisor-chairperson and the other members of the advisory committee towards the student are determined and include: - o regular meetings - o reports per semester and feedback from supervisors - support for writing research papers - o participation in conferences - The number of doctoral students that each chairperson supervises at the same time are determined.

 - How is the scientific quality of the PhD thesis ensured? - Is there a link between the doctoral programmes of study and the society?
-What is the value of the obtained degree outside academia and in the labour market? - Can you please provide us with some dissertation samples?
+What is the value of the obtained degree outside academia and in the labour market? - Are the criteria reflected in dissertation samples?